 Electrical Component Maintenance:

 This course introduces essential electrical components found in controls and low voltage machines.
-Proper techniques for making electrical connections, including practicing proper soldering techniques will be presented.
+Proper techniques for making electrical connections, including practicing good soldering techniques, will be presented.

-Topics covered in this course include electrical safety, electrical equipment & devices, operation/connections, earthing, circuits, faults, fuses, overloads, motor control, testing, electrical isolation, and more.
+This course covers electrical safety, electrical equipment & devices, operation/connections, earthing, circuits, faults, fuses, overloads, motor control, testing, electrical isolation, and more.